Zamizmi/oura-metabase/README.md

 Steps
 1. Install Docker & Docker-compose
 2. Download Oura data.
 From the download "choose all" columns
-3. Move the downloaded csv to this folder, "oura_metabase", and rename it to "oura_org.csv"
+3. Move the downloaded csv to this folder, "oura-metabase", and rename it to "oura_org.csv"
 4. Run "docker-compose up -d && sh install.sh && docker-compose exec postgres psql -U postgres -d postgres -a -f /tmp/commands.sql"
 7. Navigate to http://localhost:3000/ and wait for Metabase to be ready
 8. Create user